cdown/chrisdown.name/_posts/2020-11-16-living-with-the-kinesis-advantage-2.md

 The Advantage 2 has a few quick rebindings which can be useful.
 The bindings are as follows, from [here](https://kinesis-ergo.com/support/advantage/):

-- To enter Windows Mode, press and hold the equals key and tap the letter “w” (=w).
+- To enter Windows Mode, press and hold the equals key and tap the letter "w" (=w).
 The top four thumb keys while in Windows mode, from left to right, are: Ctrl, Alt, Windows, Ctrl.
-- To enter Mac Mode, press and hold the equals key and tap the letter “m” (=m).
+- To enter Mac Mode, press and hold the equals key and tap the letter "m" (=m).
 The top four thumb keys while in Mac mode, from left to right are: Command, Option, Ctrl, Command.
-- To enter PC Mode, press and hold the equals key and tap the letter “p” (=p).
+- To enter PC Mode, press and hold the equals key and tap the letter "p" (=p).
 The top four thumb keys while in PC mode, from left to right are: Ctrl, Alt, Alt, Ctrl.

 "Option" here means Alt, and "Command" means "Super" (or the "Windows key"), just in Apple's reworded terminology.